-A number of people have asked me about the Thermoskin Arthritis Knee Wrap, so I have decided to add a review of this popular brace looking at the pros and cons and comparing it to other knee braces.
+The Thermoskin Arthritis Knee Wrap is becoming increasingly popular.
+A number of people have asked me about it, so here you will find a review of this popular brace looking at the pros and cons and comparing it to other knee braces.

 The Thermoskin arthritis knee wrap is an easy to use, wrap-around style knee brace.
 It has velcro straps allowing you to control the amount of support and compression it provides.
 This is particularly helpful if your knee fluctuates in size due to the swelling so often associated with arthritis.